robertlie/ttn_app_server/README.md

 - **create\_db.js**: Creates the database ttn\_demo\_db.
 - **create\_table.js**: Creates the table sensor\_data.
 - **drop\_db.js**: Deletes the database ttn\_demo\_db. <br>
-BE CAREFUL WITH THIS SCRIPT ONCE DELETED ALL DATA IS LOST.
+BE CAREFUL WITH THIS SCRIPT, ONCE DELETED ALL DATA IS LOST.
 - **read\_table.js**: Retrieves data from table sensor\_data and displays it in the terminal.
 - **read\_table.php**: Retrieves data from table sensor\_data and displays it in the browser.